Points-of-Tango/points-of-tango.github.io/events.md

 The event module offers to Organisers, Stores, Artists and Social Dancers various benefits, detailed bellow.

 *Note: Contact us in order to know further details, request a Demo if necessary.
-We are more than happy to let you all about this application.*
+We are more than happy to inform you all about this application.*

-*Definition: Events at Points of Tango are defined as any tango event which has a start and end time either on a specific date or on a limited consecutive days (a whole weekend or full week, for instance).
+**Definition:** *Events at Points of Tango are defined as any tango event which has a start and end time either on a specific date or on a limited consecutive days (a whole weekend or full week, for instance).
 Events are classified by type: Milongas, Group or Private Classes, Practicas, Championships, Marathons, Festivals, Encuentros, Meetings, Retreats, Vacations.*

 The Events Module on Points of Tango supports 2 scopes: